igormiktor/CARRTv2/notes/CARRT_Software_Design_Notes.md

 The initial implementation of CARRT software was developed in parallel with the hardware build.
 There were many lesson learned on both sides.
-For example, the original hardware hardware had only a single power bus for both the motors and the electronic components.
-Initial testing showed this to be a bad design: the motors turning on caused large voltage drops that cause the ATmega 2560 to reset.
-That's why now there are separate power buses for motors and ICs.
+For example, the original hardware had only a single power bus for both the motors and the electronic components.
+Initial testing showed this to be a bad design: when the motors turned on they caused large voltage drops that then triggered a reset in the ATmega 2560.
+That's why now there are separate power buses, one for motors and one for ICs.
 Another example is that trying to drive a servo directly from the ATmega 2560 using PWM caused servo jitter due to the many other interrupts that the ATmega 2560 had to service.
 This is why CARRT uses a dedicated PCA9685 board to control the servo.

-The initial software also avoided all use of dynamic memory allocation: all states were pre-allocated as global objects.
+The initial software also avoided use of dynamic memory allocation: all states were pre-allocated as global objects.
 As the number of states grew, this quickly consumed much of available SRAM.
 This was further exacerbated by numerous user-interface strings that were stored in SRAM.
-Each behavior (i.e., state) added to CARRT further compounded the problem.
+Each behavior (i.e., state) added to CARRT further exacerbated the problem.

 Implementing software interfaces to hardware as objects created a significant number of global objects that had to be managed and shared.